 In standard exposure bracketing we would set our camera to a base ISO, say, ISO 100 on my Canons, and capture as many images, separated, say, by 2Ev, to ensure our exposures capture enough information, down into in the shadows, and contain at least one image with no blown out highlights, for post processing through one of the following typical workflows:

-- Auto tone mapping and blend
+- Auto tone mapping based blend

-- Auto fusion blend
+- Auto fusion based blend

 - Manually blend